John Laurens’ War

 Mr. Taylor portrayed Frederick Douglass in both stage and film versions of Frederick Douglass, No Turning Back, by Chris Weatherhead.
 Live performances in New York City and Los Angeles include A River Niger and Six Degrees of Separation at Center Stage in NYC, MYRON in Black & White in West Hollywood, California and Vicious Cycle, an all-black male adaptation of The Women by Claire Booth, plus numerous starring roles in Charleston, South Carolina including “Crown in Porgy and Bess at historic Dock Street Theatre, Dr. Martin Luther King, Jr. in The Mountain Top at Pure Theatre, as well as Paul in 1963 and Crooks in Of Mice of Men at Threshold Theatre.
 Mr. Taylor holds a Master’s Degree in Real Estate Development from Columbia University.

-Eileen – Irish Servant, London
+Eileen – Irish servant, represents the Irish who worked in London

 MARGARET NYLAND, portrayed Eileen.
-Margaret has played leading roles for many theaters in the Charleston area for decades, including Clarence Felder’s modern adaption of Shakespeare’s Midsummer Night’s Dreamand Lula, the Southern Belle, in The Dayporch, for Actors Theater of South Carolina at Threshold Theater.
+Margaret has played leading roles for many theaters in the Charleston area for decades, including Clarence Felder’s modern adaption of Shakespeare’s Midsummer Night’s Dream and Lula, the Southern Belle, in The Dayporch, for Actors Theater of South Carolina at Threshold Theater.
 Her family moved to Charleston from the Washington, D.C., area (Mclean, Virginia), where she had been practicing federal regulatory law.
 She has three grown children – two who live locally and one living in NYC.
 She is currently Assistant Director in the Office of Equal Opportunity Programs at the College of Charleston and likes being part of a vibrant college community as well as participating in equestrian sports.

 General Charles Lee – Military Traitor & Coward